 While the DIY option may sound appealing, it is often more time consuming and expensive than working with a background check company or consumer reporting agency (CRA).
 While you can request a free copy of your credit report from a credit bureau, you’ll also need to search (and sometimes pay fees for) public records for a comprehensive background check that includes results, such as a criminal background check on yourself.

-Checkr offers a free personal background check through our Better Future platform.
-The background check on yourself includes an SSN trace, a sex offender search, a global watchlist search, national criminal search, and a county criminal search.
+Checkr offers a free personal background check through our Better Future platform for those with arrest or conviction records.
+This background check on yourself includes an SSN trace, sex offender search, global watchlist search, national criminal search, and county criminal search.

 Get a self background check with Checkr